Justice systems – A Tales Of Two Different Systems

 15. He understood that the Malaysia government has prerogative to revokes His MM2H visa.
 Once they revokes his MM2H visa, they can ordered him to leave the country immediately once they release him as a free man.

-16. However his MM2H visa was not revoked until 04.04.2018, which is a time lapse of 10 days (26.03.2018 – 04.04.2018).
-And he remained detained by immigration officers inside their cruel and inhumane immigrants detention center.
+16. However his MM2H visa was not revoked until 4.4.2018, which is a time lapse of 9 days (26.03.2018 – 4.4.2018).
+And he remained detained by immigration officers inside their cruel and inhumane immigrant detention center.
 This had infringed his liberty because he was not an illegal immigrant and there is no basis to deprive him of his liberty and freedom.
-This undermines the MM2H visa and makes it a worthless piece of document issued by the Malaysia government.
+This undermines the MM2H visa and makes it a meaningless visa issued by the Malaysia government.

-17. His family member had alerted the Singapore Embassy on this severe mis-treatment of a Singapore citizen in Malaysia who then intervened and helped secure his release back to Singapore.
+17. His family member had alerted the Singapore Consulate in Johor Baru on this severe mistreatment of a Singapore citizen in Malaysia who then intervened and helped secure his release back to Singapore.
 This event tells us that you need foreign government intervention under the Malaysia justice system, not the court justice system.

-18. However, it was all decided by junior officers from the Malaysia immigration on his fate and his freedom after paying the fine ordered by the court.
+18. However, it was all decided by Immigration Department of Malaysia officers on his fate and his freedom after paying the fine ordered by the court.
 This puts the immigration officers one authority higher than the magistrate or any judge from the court in the Malaysia justice system.
 This case reported here proves beyond doubt that this is true.
 The news reported this headline, “Defying court order, Malaysia deports over 1,000 Myanmar nationals“.

 Conclusion of two justice systems